GinoGalotti/improv/survive-in-cph/spareafternoon.md

 You are here already.
 You are a person with a mission, but you are in Copenhagen anyway, so why don't get a little taste of the city?
 Let's get some snaps so your Instagram feed believes you came to Denmark!

+**TIP**: If you're planning to visit Tivoli, feel free to ask around because some of us have Year Tivoli cards.
+Even if they are personal, there are ways to use lend them.
+Feel free to [poke me on Facebook](https://www.facebook.com/gino.guay).

 This is not an extensive list by any means.
 If you want to check the must sees, please consult any official guide like [VisitCopenhagen](https://www.visitcopenhagen.com/copenhagen/sightseeing/see-do) or [LonelyPlanet](https://www.lonelyplanet.com/denmark/copenhagen).
 If you are up for an adventure, you can even use [Atlas Obscura](https://www.atlasobscura.com/things-to-do/copenhagen-denmark).

 Here I am going to share the things I recommend my guests outside of the main areas, in case you want to feel inspired!